 In the last 100 years or so, we’ve seen an unprecedented boom of migration all over the world.
 Families migrate for all sorts of reasons, but usually, the reason is hinged upon improving their financial, educational, social, or cultural state.

-Take for example a good friend of mine who spent his childhood and teenage years in four different countries across three different continents: Morocco, Philippines, Canada, and Japan.
-The young adult he has become today is largely influenced by the mixture of his geographically and culturally diverse experiences.
+Suppose Guy X spends his childhood and teenage years in four different countries across three different continents: Morocco, Philippines, Canada, and Japan.
+The young adult he is today would be largely influenced by the mixture of his geographically and culturally diverse experiences.

-Immigrant children who have lived in 3 or more countries during their childhood, teenage, or adolescent years are often the strongest people.
+Often times, immigrant children who have lived in 3 or more countries during their childhood, teenage, or adolescent years are among the strongest people.

 Their childhood was likely all over the place.